 Who We Are:

-We are a Tribally-based Communication & Education Consortium.
-We strive to ensure that the tenets and purpose of Self-Governance are accurately communicated and clearly understood by Congress, the Administration, the Federal government, non-participating Self-Governance Tribes and all other interested parties.
+SGCETC is a non-profit 501(c)(3) consortium of tribal nations that elected to use Self-Governance for the delivery of programs and services for their citizens and communities.
+We strive to assist all tribal nations to achieve their own goals of self-government and seek to ensure that the tenets and purpose of Self-Governance are accurately communicated and clearly understood by Congress, the Administration, tribal nations and all other interested parties.

-The SGCE serves as an information clearinghouse on historical and current Self-Governance legislation, policy and implementation since 1988.
-To share information and knowledge about Self-Governance with Self-Governance Tribes, Tribal Communities and all other interested parties.
-To provide technical assistance to the Office of Self-Governance (Department of the Interior) and Office of Tribal Self-Governance (Department of Health & Human Services) with a focus on: what Self-Governance means to Tribes, defining and exploring relationships, and the key policy provisions and intent of the Self-Governance statutes.
+- Provide technical assistance to the Office of Self-Governance (Department of the Interior) and Office of Tribal Self-Governance (Department of Health & Human Services) with a focus on what Self-Governance means to tribal nations, defining and exploring relationships between tribal governments and the federal government, and the key policy provisions and intent of the Self-Governance statutes.

-- Conduct Workshops: Assessing the service needs of Self-Governance Tribes and provide on-site training and information sessions.
+- Education: Assess the needs of tribal nations and provide training and information sessions related to Tribal Self-Government.

-- Outreach and Education: Increase awareness and understanding of Self-Governance and provide information to Tribal nations seeking to exercise their right to be self-governing.
+- Outreach and Communication: Increase awareness and understanding of Self-Governance and provide information to Tribal nations seeking to exercise their right to be self-governing.

 What we do: